oskarmodig/modig-lando-scripts/readme.md

 - WordPress destruction is run with `modig-lin.sh destroy`
 ### Windows
 - WordPress setup is run with `modig-win.bat setup`
-  - You can also pass your linux username as the second argument, otherwise you will be prompted for it.
+- WordPress destruction is run with `modig-win.bat destroy`

-- WordPress destruction is run with `modig-destroy.bat`
+For all the commands above, you can also pass your linux username as the second argument, if it is not the default user in WSL.

 ## Environment Setup
 This is a guide for setting up the local development environment for the first time, not per project.